Evolution Strategies (ES)

 Evolution Strategies (ES).

 This is the abstract class for all ES classes.
-Please use any of its instantiated subclasses to optimize the black-box problem at hand.
+Please use any of instantiated subclasses of ES to optimize the black-box problem at hand.

 Note

-ES are a well-established family of randomized population-based search algorithms, proposed by two German computer scientists Ingo Rechenberg and Hans-Paul Schwefel (two recipients of IEEE Evolutionary Computation Pioneer Award 2002).
-One key property of ES is adaptability of strategy parameters, which generally can significantly accelerate the (local) convergence rate.
-Recently, the theoretical foundation of its most representative (modern) version called CMA-ES has been well built on the Information-Geometric Optimization (IGO) framework via invariance principles (inspired by NES).
+ES are a well-established family of randomized population-based search algorithms, proposed by two German students Ingo Rechenberg and Hans-Paul Schwefel (two recipients of IEEE Evolutionary Computation Pioneer Award 2002).
+One key property of ES is adaptability of strategy parameters, which can significantly accelerate the (local) convergence rate in many cases.
+Recently, the theoretical foundation of its most representative (modern) version CMA-ES has been in part built on the Information-Geometric Optimization (IGO) framework via invariance principles (IGO was originally inspired by Natural Evolution Strategies).

 Parameters: